 The role of media discourse in the transport transition

-Even though the absolute number of traffic fatalities is decreasing, the number of cyclists killed has been stagnating for years and has even increased again recently.
-In 2020, 18 cyclists died in Berlin.
+Although the absolute number of traffic fatalities has declined, the number of cyclists killed remains relatively constant and has even increased again recently, with 18 deaths in Berlin in 2020.

-This research project addresses the question of how the discourse on people killed in traffic accidents unfolds against the background of the emergence of the mobility law in Berlin.
+This research project examines the discourse on people killed in traffic accidents against the backdrop of the development and adoption of the Berlin Mobility Act.

 According to Hajer, a discourse coalition comprises "(...) the ensemble of a set of story lines, the actors who express these story lines and the practices to which these story lines correspond" (Hajer 2004).
 Which actors form a discourse coalition?
 What story lines connect them?
 In which practices - for example, in the vigils for killed cyclists initiated by Changing Cities e.V.
 (Berlin) - is the discourse produced, reproduced and transformed?
 Who participates in the discourse, possibly also through silence?